55 releases (25 breaking)

 codegen

 Much of the code in this crate is generated automatically.
 This generated code lives in the generated directory.
 Each file in this directory is included in a module in the src directory, using Rust's include! macro.
-This allows us to seperate the generated code from any custom implementation code, while allowing them to exist in the same module.
+This allows us to separate the generated code from any custom implementation code, while allowing them to exist in the same module.

 what we generate